-Caroline Chang is an Analyst at ASG, where she monitors and analyzes international business developments to support client and firm initiatives.
+Caroline Chang is a Manager at ASG, where she analyzes international business developments to support client and firm initiatives.

 Previously, Ms. Chang was a Project Assistant at Sidley Austin LLP, where she supported intellectual property litigation by performing legal research on briefs submitted to federal district courts.
-Earlier, Ms. Chang spent two summers at the U.S. Department of State at the U.S. Consulate in Shenyang and the Office of Chinese and Mongolian Affairs in Washington, DC.
+Ms. Chang has previously held positions at the U.S. Department of State at the U.S. Consulate in Shenyang and the Office of Chinese and Mongolian Affairs in Washington, DC.
 In those roles, she drafted remarks and briefing papers for principals, including the Secretary of State and Under Secretary of State.

 She is based in Washington, D.C.